 Google dedicated a large segment of the Google I/O 2018 conference to PWAs

-Speaking of app store availability, an important thing to note is that, aside from the Windows Store, PWAs cannot really be published on Google Play or Apple App Store.
+Speaking of app store availability, an important thing to note is that, PWAs can be published on Google Play Store and Microsoft Store but not on Apple App Store.
 However, some argue that this isn’t that much of a drawback.
 Compared to the process of obtaining an app from a store (access the store, find the app, download the app, install the app), accessing PWAs is much easier and more immediate.
 If you think about it, instead of having to go through all the due process, the users can click on a URL and access all of the content they need in a split second.

 Also, as I already mentioned, an icon for the app may be included on the device’s home screen.
 However, it’s not necessary to actually install the PWA on the device, so the users are saving disk space.
 Users will also immediately see all updates to the app, as developers don't need to roll them out via app stores.
 Just another couple of little advantages in the age where a user needs access to more and more mobile applications every year.